RunLLM/gitbook/example-workflows/churn-ensemble.md

 ### Connecting to Your Data

 Workflows access and publish to data integrations that are configured on the Integrations Page.
-In this demo we will connect to the [Aqueduct Demo Database](https://docs.aqueducthq.com/integrations/aqueduct-demo-integration) which contains several standard sample datasets including some synthetic customer churn data.
+In this demo we will connect to the demo data integration which is a Postgres database containing several standard [sample datasets](https://docs.aqueducthq.com/example-workflows/demo-data-warehouse) including some synthetic customer churn data.
 Each kind of data integration may offer different functionality.
 Here we are using a relational integration which support general SQL expressions.